 These last few months of social distancing have meant more time spent at home than ever.
 For many people, this extra time at home has led to a realization that they would like more space.
 If you are looking for a bigger home on a large plot of land, maybe buying a Scottish Castle for sale is for you.
 If you’re lucky, you might be able to snatch up your clan’s historical home.
+The move overseas might be difficult, but there are lots of new online moving tools to help with that.
 Check out this list of marvelous Scottish castles for sale.

 Price: £8,000,000 ($10,190,000)

 You will never get bored of staying at home if you buy Seton Castle.
 You would have 13 bedrooms and would be surrounded by 13 acres of private gardens.
 This version of the castle was built in 1789 using the stone from the previous iteration of Seton Palace, described by Mary Queen of Scots as her preferred retreat.
 The castle has the historical mystique of secret staircases and hidden doors but includes many modern amenities such as a gym, cinema, and helipad.

 Price: Not listed

 Earlshall is a more reasonably sized Scottish castle for sale, but it still has a rich history.
 The Earlshall estate was named after the hunting lodge of ‘The Erlishall’ owned by relatives of King Robert de Bruce.
 The Earlshall Castle was built by Sir William Bruce starting in 1546.
 Earlshall also has its ties to Mary Queen of Scots.
 She visited Sir William Burce here in 1561 as did James I of England decades later.
 The castle was built with large windows rather than the small slits for defense that were common at the time.
 However, the castle does include musket loops and smaller windows in strategic to ensure against armed incursion.
 Also, if you are looking to raise your own sheep to make your own wool and kilts, Earlshall Castle has an additional 19 acres of grazing.